Mass and Shape Determination of Optically Levitated Nanoparticles

-In linearly polarised light, the asymmetric susceptibility tensor of a non-spherical particle will introduce a torque to the system that causes the particle to align its major axis of polarisability with the polarisation of the trapping light.
-One of the consequences of this laser-induced alignment is that the measured damping rates in the X and Y channels becomes unequal.
-This anisotropy in the damping rates can be used as a measure of the asymmetry of the particle's shape\cite{10.1103/physrevlett.121.033603,ThesisAhn2020}. \autoref{fig:dampingRate} shows the damping rates of a nanoparticle, which was classified as a dumbbell, as a function of the pressure. \autoref{fig:dampingRatio} shows the corresponding ratio $\Gamma_0^{(y)}/\Gamma_0^{(x)}$, as well as that of a sphere and a triangle trimer.
-The nanodumbbell shows a high degree of asymmetry, with a ratio \noten{$\Gamma_0^{(y)}/\Gamma_0^{(x)}\approx1.27$}, which is in agreement with that of a dumbbell with a length to diameter ratio close to \noten{1.7}\;\cite{10.1103/physrevlett.121.033603}.
-Meanwhile, the sphere (\noten{$\Gamma_0^{(y)}/\Gamma_0^{(x)}\approx1.03$}) and trimer (\noten{$\Gamma_0^{(y)}/\Gamma_0^{(x)}\approx1.11$}) appear to be much more symmetric in the XY plane of the setup, as is in agreement with simulated results\cite{ThesisAhn2020}, and they require additional classification techniques to be unambiguously distinguished from one another.\\ In addition to the asymmetric damping rates, we also record the angle-resolved Rayleigh scattering profile of the particle, which was recently demonstrated to allow the detection of asymmetries in the particle's morphology down to a few nanometers\cite{Rademacher.Barker.2022} in the XY-plane of our setup.
-To realise this procedure, we use the probe laser to illuminate the nanoparticle inside the optical trap at a different wavelength ($\lambda_{\text{probe}}=660\,\text{nm}$) and lower power (\noten{$\sim2\,\text{mW}$}) from the trapping laser ($\lambda_{\text{trap}}=1064\,\text{nm}$; \noten{$\sim330\,\text{mW}$}).
-A HWP is used to rotate the linear polarisation of the trapping laser, whilst keeping that of the probe laser fixed.
+In linearly polarized light, the asymmetric susceptibility tensor of a non-spherical particle will introduce a torque to the system that causes the particle to align its major axis of polarizability with the polarization of the trapping light.
+One of the consequences of this laser-induced alignment is that the measured damping rates in the X and Y channels become unequal.
+This anisotropy in the damping rates can be used as a measure of the asymmetry of the particle's shape.\cite{10.1103/physrevlett.121.033603,ThesisAhn2020} \autoref{fig:dampingRate} shows the damping rates of a nanoparticle, which was classified as a dumbbell, as a function of the pressure. \autoref{fig:dampingRatio} shows the corresponding ratio $\Gamma_0^{(y)}/\Gamma_0^{(x)}$, as well as that of a sphere and a triangle trimer.
+The nanodumbbell shows a high degree of asymmetry, with a ratio $\Gamma_0^{(y)}/\Gamma_0^{(x)}\approx1.27$, which is in agreement with that of a dumbbell with a length to diameter ratio close to 1.7.\cite{10.1103/physrevlett.121.033603} Meanwhile, the sphere ($\Gamma_0^{(y)}/\Gamma_0^{(x)}\approx1.03$) and trimer ($\Gamma_0^{(y)}/\Gamma_0^{(x)}\approx1.11$) appear to be much more symmetric in the XY plane of the setup, as is in agreement with simulated results,\cite{ThesisAhn2020} and they require additional classification techniques to be unambiguously distinguished from one another.\\ In addition to the asymmetric damping rates, we also record the angle-resolved Rayleigh scattering profile of the particle, which was recently demonstrated to allow the detection of asymmetries in the particle's morphology down to a few nanometers\cite{Rademacher.Barker.2022} in the XY-plane of our setup.
+To realize this procedure, we use the probe laser (co-propagating with the trapping laser along the Z-axis) to illuminate the nanoparticle inside the optical trap at a different wavelength ($\lambda_{\text{probe}}=660\,\text{nm}$) and lower power ($\sim2\,\text{mW}$) from the trapping laser ($\lambda_{\text{trap}}=1064\,\text{nm}$; $\sim330\,\text{mW}$).
+A HWP is used to rotate the linear polarization of the trapping laser, while keeping that of the probe laser fixed.
 The laser induced optical alignment of an asymmetric particle then allows us to effectively rotate it about the longitudinal Z axis of our setup.
-The scattered light is then detected using a $12$-bit CMOS camera, from which we track the averaged intensity over a closed pixel region around the particle.
+The scattered light is then detected at a right angle using a $12$-bit CMOS camera, from which we track the averaged intensity over a closed pixel region around the particle.
 To improve the signal-to-noise ratio, we image the nanoparticle slightly out of focus, such that we could adjust the gain of the camera without causing the pixels to immediately saturate.
-A dichroic mirror is used to prevent the scattered light at the trapping wavelength from reaching the camera.\\ Theoretically, the expected scattering intensity can be obtained from the particle's susceptibility tensor following\cite{Rademacher.Barker.2022}
+A dichroic mirror is used to prevent the scattered light at the trapping wavelength from reaching the camera.\\ Theoretically, the expected scattering intensity can be obtained from the particle's susceptibility tensor as follows:\cite{Rademacher.Barker.2022}